Balance of Power (video game): Development

 Crawford had difficulty in finding a publisher for Balance of Power, due in no small part to the lingering effects of the 1983 crash.
 Random House eventually agreed to publish it, but there was considerable ill will between Crawford and the editor assigned to him, who had no prior experience with video games.
 Random House ultimately cancelled the contract and demanded that Crawford return its $10,000 advance payment, almost causing him to lose his home.
 His wife demanded he get a "real job".

 The work was saved by a friend at InfoWorld, who heard of his troubles and published a two-part column on the game.
 The article was seen by a producer at the newly formed Mindscape, who agreed to publish it.
 Betas were ready in February 1985 and were polished through the spring and summer.
 The game was released in September and was an immediate sensation given that the world was then at the height of the Cold War.
 The fame was in no small part helped by a review in The New York Times Magazine written by David L. Aaron, Jimmy Carter's Deputy Assistant to the President for National Security Affairs, who called it "about as close as one might get to the cut-and-thrust of international politics without going through confirmation by the Senate."

-The game was an immediate hit on the initial Macintosh and Apple II platforms.
+The game was an immediate hit on the initial Macintosh and Apple II.
 A release for Microsoft Windows 1.0 in 1986 made it a multiplatform best seller.
 These were followed by versions on the Atari ST (1987) and Amiga, among others.
 In total, the game sold over $10 million during its heyday, during a time when total sales for all gaming hardware and software combined was about $500 million.

 In 1986, Crawford published a book, also called Balance of Power, which details the internals of the game great depth.
 It explains the background of the politics, the formulas used to calculate prestige and related parameters, and an account of its (lengthy) gestation.